Skip to main content

 What it caught:

 $APRN before the open — news plus retail flow equalled a solid scalp after the 9:30am bell.
-Alert fired at 8:45am.
+The Activity Log flagged it at 8:45am.
 I was watching it from the start.

-$RIVN gapped 11%, hit the alert, gave a clean pop and fail setup at the open.
+$RIVN gapped 11%, surfaced on the Log, gave a clean pop and fail setup at the open.
 I was already positioned with context because I’d had 45 minutes of pre-market data by the time it moved.

 The lesson:

-This alert doesn’t make me money directly — but it saves me hours.
-And it’s built stronger, more intentional watchlists for me than anything I was doing manually.
-Pair it with the News feature (News feature, filtered to the same Float and PM Volume criteria — surfaces the actual headline from 97+ sources driving the gap) to understand the catalyst before the open.
+This scan doesn’t make me money directly — but it saves me hours, and it’s built stronger, more intentional watchlists than anything I was doing manually.
+Pair it with the News Scanner (filtered to the same Float and PM Volume criteria — surfaces the actual headline driving the gap) to understand the catalyst before the open.

 Alert #3: “Midday Volume Spike + Prior Resistance Break”